jezgillen/pdf2epub/README.md

 * Footnote selection: will have to look into how to do epub footnotes
 * Cut off image bounding boxes if they go over the bbox of the line below. avoids the i problem
 * Option to turn of equation handling
+* Fix the no spaces in a line problem

+PDF chapters are still not totally sane.
+In the pdf, chapters are usually defined as a page range, *even if the chapter is just a section that ends half way through a page*.
+Maybe people are just making pdfs wrong?
+So my epub creater sometimes puts in pagebreaks where they shouldn't be in document that use chapters to point to sections.